To help you keep your child healthy and safe, here's how to talk to your kids about drugs and alcohol through every stage of development.

 In the early elementary years, parents can discuss substance use more directly at an age-appropriate level, while also continuing to foster healthy habit-building:

-4. Establish clear rules and expectations around substances, especially if you or other adults in the home drink or smoke.
-Explain that substances are especially dangerous for developing brains and bodies, and that you don't need cigarettes or alcohol to relax or have fun.
+4. Establish clear rules and expectations around substances, especially if you or other adults in the home use drugs, smoke, or drink regularly.
+Explain that substances are especially dangerous for developing brains and bodies and that you don’t need cigarettes or alcohol to relax or have fun.

 5. Talk to your child about substances, including the differences between medicinal use versus substance misuse, as well as what they see in the media.
 Keep discussions to the present and concrete.